Arvindhra/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/Day28-Pomodoro_GUI/ReadME.md

-This project is to create the Pomodoro GUI using tkinter module in Python.
+This project is to create the Pomodoro GUI applucation using tkinter module in Python.

 This folder would contain these files:
 #### a) main.py which would contain all the codes required to run the Pomodoro application.